 CHFS Office Closures

-New The Pandemic Electronic Benefit Transfer (P-EBT) Program
+New The Pandemic Electronic Benefit Transfer (P-EBT) Stimulus

-School closures due to the COVID-19 state of emergency led to the loss of free and reduced-price school meals for many Kentucky children.
-These children now can receive help from a program jointly offered by the Cabinet for Health and Family Services and Kentucky Department of Education.
+School delays and virtual learning environments due to the COVID-19 state of emergency led to the loss of free and reduced-price school meals for many Kentucky children.
+These children now can receive P-EBT for August and September through a program jointly offered by the Cabinet for Health and Family Services and the USDA Food and Nutrition Service.

 Kentucky Pandemic Electronic Benefit Transfer Frequently Asked Questions (FAQ).